lengjingzju/cbuild-ng/README.md

     * `make time_statistics`: Compiles all packages one by one, and counts the compilation time of each package
         * Each OSS package in the time statistics file has three lines: line 1 is to prepare the sysroot for dependencies, line 2 is to compile, and line 3 is to install to the global sysroot
     * `make`: Multi-threadedly compiles all packages
-    * `make all_fetchs`: Only downloads source code of all cache packages one by one
+    * `make all_fetches`: Only downloads source code of all cache packages one by one
     * `make all_caches`: Downloads and compiles all cache packages one by one
 <br>